SixBytesUnder/infoboard/README.md

 ## Other helpful commands

-To make sure `pm2` restarts the service after your server restarts, run `pm2 startup` command.
+To make sure `pm2` restarts the service after your server (Raspberry) restarts, run `pm2 startup` command.
 It should tell you exactly what you need to do next.

 ``` bash
 # find out what to do to make sure pm2 runs after restart